-After students complete their third and final in-school test, they will be given their home test kit.
+After students complete their second and final in-school test, they will be given their home test kit.
 This kit will include the necessary equipment to complete tests at home.

-Alongside the kit, students will be given an instruction booklet which will guide you and them through the process.
+In the kit, students will find an instruction booklet which will guide you and them through the process.
 There is also a useful video to show you how to take the test here.
 Additional help and support is available here, including instructions in different languages on how to test.

-Students should test themselves using this kit on Sundays and Thursdays.
+Students should test themselves using this kit on Sundays and Wednesdays.
 This should continue through the school holidays.